There's a Party Tonight, and You're Invited

 1. Paul Matthew Moore's piano music is the only relaxing thing left in this hell-world.

-2. Special guest Lesley Hazleton will be in the house.
-(Well, in the Zoom.
-Also, she'll be on a houseboat...)

-3. This is a way to chip in a little to help The Stranger (where would you be without our election endorsements?!) while getting the audio equivalent of Xanax broadcast into your brain.
+3. This is a way to chip in a little to help The Stranger (where would you be without our election endorsements?!) while getting the live-music equivalent of Xanax broadcast into your brain.

-If you are not familiar with Lesley, here are a couple of her TED talks.

 If you're not familiar with the Silent Reading Party, here's what the New York Times had to say about it: